Luke460/steering-wheel-master/readme.md

 You can choose between **advanced lut generation** and **linear lut generation**.
  - The **advanced lut generation** uses all the data provided by the csv file to attempt to correct the steering wheel reactions.
 Since ***geared wheels*** tend to have clipping issues that can invalidate *iRacing force feedback test* readings, I highly recommend to choose ***"linear lut generation"*** for this type of wheel instead.
+With this option you can either improve the input csv file or create a lut file.

    | **Steering wheel type** | ***Example*** | **Aggregation order**              | **FFB peak reduction** | **dead zone enhancement** (depends on your wheel dead zone) |
    |-------------------------|------------------------------|------------------------------------|------------------------|-------------------------------------------------------------|